Friday, October 12, 2018

 Little Rock's Capitol Building

-On the first day, we drove everywhere, and it cost $1.50 for one-hour parking, so we bought a Metro Streetcar pass for $2.00 each to ride the Metro Streetcar all day. (we bought the tickets at the Historic Arkansas Museum)
+On the first day, we drove everywhere, and parking cost $1.50 for one hour.
+To avoid this, we purchased a Metro Streetcar pass for $2.00 each, which allowed us to ride the Metro Streetcar all day.
+(We bought the tickets at the Historic Arkansas Museum.)

-To catch the Streetcar, we had to walk a couple blocks.
+To catch the Streetcar, we had to walk a couple of blocks.

-The drivers were knowledgeable about the area, the Metro Streetcar was air-conditioned, and the Metro Streetcar ran every twenty minutes.
+The drivers were knowledgeable about the area, and the Metro Streetcar was air-conditioned and ran every 20 minutes.

 Metro Streetcar

-Our first stop was the William J. Clinton Presidential Library, where we saw his 1993 Cadillac Fleetwood limousine, the life-size replica of the Oval Office and Cabinet Room as they looked during Clinton's tenure.
+Our first stop was the William J. Clinton Presidential Library, where we saw his 1993 Cadillac Fleetwood limousine, a life-size replica of the Oval Office, and the Cabinet Room as they appeared during Clinton's tenure.

 Oval Office

-We stopped outside of the Clinton School of Public Service to take a few pictures, and then we walked to the nearby Heifer International Building.
+We stopped outside the Clinton School of Public Service to take a few pictures, and then we walked to the nearby Heifer International Building

 We were greeted at the door by a curator at the Heifner building.

-The curator gave us a brief description of the Heifer company and how it got started with just a cup of milk.
+The curator provided us with a brief description of the Heifer Company and its origins, which began with just a cup of milk.

-At the Heifer International village and farm, we saw their vegetable garden and farm animals.
+At the Heifer International village and farm, we visited their vegetable garden and saw the farm animals

 At Cafe Heifer, we ordered oatmeal raisins, macadamia cookies, and water.

-We saw several turtles in the wetlands, and the gardeners were pulling up plants that no longer were bearing vegetables.
+We saw several turtles in the wetlands, and the gardeners were pulling up plants that had stopped bearing vegetables.

 Heifer Garden

-We took the Metro Streetcar to the 1836 Old State House Museum, at no charge, which has three levels of artifacts, hand-stitched African quilts, and American Indian relics.
+We took the Metro Streetcar to the 1836 Old State House Museum, which is free to visit.
+The museum features three levels of artifacts, including hand-stitched African quilts and American Indian relics.

 Old State House